When a little girl does not let a physical disability keep her from dancing.

 Illustrated by Stan Schuermann

 A Boy Called Preacher has been in my dreams for many years.
 Release date is set for February 29, 2020 by INtense Publications, LLC.

 Johnny “Preacher” Wilcox can’t get a break.
 When his father abruptly leaves the family, Preacher is left with unanswered questions, wheat land to plow, and a broken tractor.
 The tractor mechanic is meaner than a bobcat, the creek is drying up, and Preacher’s best friend, Earl Floyd, betrays him (or, so he thinks.)
 He has more going wrong than any twelve-year-old boy wants to think about.

 Jordan Tang: Think...Create...Discover

 Have you ever wanted to be a scientist?
-Dr. Jordan Tang is a world class medical research scientist.
-His work in the laboratory is the first step to finding cures for disease.
+Dr. Jordan Tang is a world class medical research scientist whose work in the laboratory is the first step to finding cures for disease.
 He has been at Oklahoma Medical Research Foundation in Oklahoma City for over 50 years.
 Dr. Tang's biggest thrill as a scientist is to see his work on its way to treating and helping people.
 Although Dr. Tang has committed his career to research, he is also a talented artist and musician.
 In addition, he makes time to speak to students all over the world.
 Dr. Tang hopes to inspire a new generation of young scientists to think, create, and discover.

 When the Water Runs: Growing Up With Alaska (Pen It!
 Publications, 2019)